New York (state): State parks

 New York has many state parks and two major forest preserves.
 Niagara Falls State Park, established in 1885, is the oldest state park in the United States and the first to be created via eminent domain.
 In 1892, Adirondack Park, roughly the size of the state of Vermont and the largest state park in the United States, was established and given state constitutional protection to remain "forever wild" in 1894.
 The park is larger than Yellowstone, Everglades, Glacier, and Grand Canyon national parks combined.
 The Catskill Park was protected in legislation passed in 1885, which declared that its land was to be conserved and never put up for sale or lease.
 Consisting of 700000 acre of land, the park is a habitat for deer, minks, and fishers.
 There are some 400 black bears living in the region.
 The state operates numerous campgrounds, and there are over 300 mi of multi-use trails in the Park.

 The 1797 Montauk Lighthouse, commissioned under President George Washington, is a major tourist attraction in Montauk Point State Park at the easternmost tip of Long Island.
-Hither Hills State Park, also on the South Fork of Long Island, offers camping and is a popular destination with surfcasting sport fishermen.
+Hither Hills State Park, also on Long Island's South Fork, offers camping and is a popular destination with surfcasting sport fishermen.

 National parks, monuments, and historic landmarks

 The State of New York is well represented in the National Park System with 22 national parks, which received 16,349,381 visitors in 2011.
-In addition, there are four national heritage areas, 27 national natural landmarks, 262 national historic landmarks, and 5,379 listings on the National Register of Historic Places.
+In addition, there are a national marine sanctuary, four national heritage areas, 27 national natural landmarks, 262 national historic landmarks, and 5,379 listings on the National Register of Historic Places.
 Some major areas, landmarks, and monuments are listed below.